johnreybacal/the-20-games-challenge/02/jetpack_joyride/README.md

  - On death, player will only scan for floor
    - removed setting of layer and mask of obstacles to 0
      - Boulder relies on floor
+### 2025-12-10
+ - Adjustments on obstacles
+ - Cleanup obstacle when leaving screen
+   - Attached to obstacle on spawn instead of adding `VisibleOnScreenNotifier2D` for each obstacle, Bird doesn't even have a script

 ## Credits